ayushknath/tic-tac-toe/README.md

     ```

     - #### MacOS
-    Please google the process 🙏.
-Although executing the game should be similar to that of Linux
+    Executing the game should be similar to that of Linux
     ```bash
     ./play
     ```